webdiscus/html-bundler-webpack-plugin/README.md

 Type: `object` is identical to [Webpack entry](https://webpack.js.org/configuration/entry-context/#entry) plus additional `data` property.

-Define your HTML files or templates in the entry option.
+Define your HTML templates in the entry option.

-HTML is a starting point for collecting all the dependencies used in your web application.
+An HTML template is a starting point for collecting all the dependencies used in your web application.
 Specify source scripts (JS, TS) and styles (CSS, SCSS, LESS, etc.) directly in HTML.
-The plugin automatically extracts JS, CSS from their sources specified in HTML.
+The plugin automatically extracts JS and CSS whose source files are specified in an HTML template.

 #### Simple syntax